sjgallagher2/EMerge/README.md

 if __name__ == "__main__":
     main()
 ```
-Otherwise, the parallel solver will default to SuperLU which is significantly slower on larger problems.
+Otherwise, the parallel solver will default to SuperLU which can be slower on larger problems with a very densely connected/compact matrix.

 ## Required libraries